Sex-selective abortion: United States

-Like in other countries, sex-selective abortion is difficult to track in the United States because of lack of data.
+As in other countries, sex-selective abortion is difficult to track in the United States because of lack of data.

 While the vast majority of parents in the United States do not practice sex-selective abortion, there is certainly a trend toward male preference.
 According to a 2011 Gallup poll, if they were only allowed to have one child, 40% of respondents said they would prefer a boy, while only 28% preferred a girl.
-When told about prenatal-sex selection techniques such as sperm sorting and in-vitro-fertilization embryo selection, 40% of Americans surveyed thought that picking embryos by sex was an acceptable manifestation of reproductive rights.
+When told about prenatal sex selection techniques such as sperm sorting and in-vitro-fertilization embryo selection, 40% of Americans surveyed thought that picking embryos by sex was an acceptable manifestation of reproductive rights.
 These selection techniques are available at about half of American fertility clinics, as of 2006.
 However, other studies show a larger preference for females.
 According to the Parliamentary Office of Science and Technology, 80% of American couples who wanted to get gender selection wanted girls over boys.

-However, it is notable that minority groups that immigrate into the United States bring their cultural views and mindsets into the country with them.
-A study carried out at a Massachusetts infertility clinic shows that the majority of couples using these techniques, such as Preimplantation genetic diagnosis came from a Chinese or Asian background.
-This is thought to branch from the social importance of giving birth to male children in China and other Asian countries.

 A study of the 2000 United States Census suggests possible male bias in families of Chinese, Korean and Indian immigrants, which was getting increasingly stronger in families where the first one or two children were female.
 In those families where the first two children were girls, the birth-sex ratio of the third child was 1.51:1.

 Because of this movement toward sex preference and selection, many bans on sex-selective abortion have been proposed at the state and federal level.
 In 2010 and 2011, sex-selective abortions were banned in Oklahoma and Arizona, respectively.
 Legislators in Georgia, West Virginia, Michigan, Minnesota, New Jersey, and New York have also tried to pass acts banning the procedure.

 Other countries

-A 2013 study by John Bongaarts based on surveys in 61 major countries calculates the sex ratios that would result if parents had the number of sons and daughters they want.
+A 2013 study by John Bongaarts based on surveys in 61 major countries calculates the sex ratios that would result if parents had the number of daughters and sons they want.
 In 35 countries, claims Bongaarts, the desired birth sex ratio in respective countries would be more than 110 boys for every 100 girls if parents in these countries had a child matching their preferred gender (higher than India's, which The Economist claims is 108).